larriquin/reading-list/README.md

 # Larriquin's Reading List
 A collection of links to cyber security and IT resources.

-See link to @aprilwright and @proxyblue's InfoSec Colour Wheel: https://hackernoon.com/introducing-the-infosec-colour-wheel-blending-developers-with-red-and-blue-security-teams-6437c1a07700
+See link to [@aprilwright and @proxyblue's InfoSec Colour Wheel](https://hackernoon.com/introducing-the-infosec-colour-wheel-blending-developers-with-red-and-blue-security-teams-6437c1a07700) for an understanding of the different "colours" of info sec.

 Table of Contents
 - [Blue Team](blue-team.md)